jollifft/TDDMiniHack/README.md

 In our example, we will be creating an application that tracks "projects", and the duration of a project.
 The basic starting point for the application is include here, and the steps to follow are posted below.

 ##Steps
+0) This example uses Nunit for testing.
+In Visual studio, if you have Resharper installed, you can use the built in Resharper testing tools to run the tests.
+If you do not have Resharper installed, you can install the Nunit test adapter.
+Right click the test project -> manage nuget packages -> search "nunit" -> NUnitTestAdapter -> Install

 1) Our first step will be to set up a "Must Pass" test.
 This is mainly just a sanity check to make sure we are starting out on the right foot with testing.
 In the test project, lets add our first test...
 ```c#
 [Test]